sudipta08/node-js-concepts/js-core-concepts.md

 result.incrementCounter();
 result.getCounter();

-Callback functions are passed as an argument to another unction and generally they are called when a specific task has completed.
+Callback functions are passed as an argument to another function and generally they are called when a specific task has completed.

 Memoization - is the technique of caching results of a function based on input parameters. function getResult() {